 My first appliqué wall hanging pattern is now available on my Etsy shop.
-I tested my pattern by following the instructions and creating my own Great Egret wall hanging.
+I tested my pattern by following the instructions and created my own Great Egret wall hanging.
 Here it is:

 I took photos every step of the way to show my process as I followed the instructions I had written.
 Continue reading to see how my Great Egret came together.